 After a small amount of planning, January came by ever so quickly and before we knew it we were off to Barcelona.

-Hand luggage in toe, we arrive at Barcelona airport, we were welcomed warmly by our local guide, who was our information point for the duration of the trip.
-We had a leisurely morning, dropped our bags at our lovely accommodation, explored our surroundings and tasted some authentic coffee, which I was craving after a 6am wakeup call!
+Hand luggage in toe, we arrived at Barcelona airport where we were welcomed warmly by our local guide, who was our information point for the duration of the trip.
+We had a leisurely morning, dropped our bags at our lovely accommodation, explored our surroundings and tasted some authentic coffee, which I was craving after a 6am wake up call!